Supriyasingh22/CareQuest---A-HealthCare-Recommender-System/README.md

 Follow these steps if you're looking to understand your WhatsApp conversations:

 1. Access CareQuest Portal: Visit the CareQuest portal by following this link: [CareQuest - A Healthcare Recommendation System](https://carequest-a-healthcare-recommender.onrender.com/)
-2. Input Symptoms: On the CareQuest web interface, you'll find a form where you can enter your symptoms.
-Fill in the symptoms you're experiencing.
-You can also provide optional time preferences if relevant.
+2. Visit the Symptom Input Page: Navigate to the symptom input section on the CareQuest web interface.
+3. Enter Your Symptoms: Fill in the symptoms you are currently experiencing.
+Be as specific as possible to ensure the best results from the disease prediction tool.
+4. Optional Time Preferences: If relevant, you can also provide information about the duration or onset of your symptoms, which might help in diagnosing your condition more accurately.
+5. Symptom List: To see a comprehensive list of symptoms that the system can recognize, please refer to our detailed symptom guide available [here](https://drive.google.com/file/d/1MsG4Iqc-_MrH__UOaw5AnM5nDs9q7h7I/view)
+.
+This guide includes all symptoms cataloged in our system, ensuring you don’t miss out on any key details.
-3. Generate Recommendations: After entering your symptoms, click the "Generate Recommendation" button.
+6 Generate Recommendations: After entering your symptoms, click the "Generate Recommendation" button.
 CareQuest will process your input using machine learning algorithms to predict potential diseases.
-4. Review Recommendations: CareQuest will display the predicted diseases and recommend specialized doctors based on the identified diseases.
+7. Review Recommendations: CareQuest will display the predicted diseases and recommend specialized doctors based on the identified diseases.
 Review the recommendations carefully to decide on the next steps for your healthcare needs.
-5. Further Consultation: Based on the recommendations provided by CareQuest, you can consider scheduling appointments with the recommended doctors for further consultation and treatment.
+8. Further Consultation: Based on the recommendations provided by CareQuest, you can consider scheduling appointments with the recommended doctors for further consultation and treatment.

 ## 📦 Dependencies